-Tordesillas is a town and municipality in the province of Valladolid, Castile and León, central Spain.
+Tordesillas is a town and municipality in the province of Valladolid, Castile and León, central Spain, on the Douro river.

 Main attractions